 Debug Diagnostic Tool (DebugDiag) is designed to assist in troubleshooting issues such as hangs, slow performance, memory leaks or memory fragmentation, and crashes in any user-mode process.

 As you know to analyze a user mode process dump you normally have to know how the process you analyze works, behaves and which components it loads furthermore what all these components does.
 Only after that, if you take a look at the active threads at the top of the stack and at the loaded modules you can say something definite about the root cause of the problem.

 In this tutorial I will show you quickly how you can get an inside and a first look into the problematic process and what you can do without studying the process and all it’s related components.
 In this example I have send a print job to my Canon printer and paused it.
-Afterwards, I created a user mode process dump from the spooler process (spoolsv.exe) over the task manager > right click the process > and select create a dump.
+Afterwards, I created a User Mode Process Dump from the Spooler process

 I assume that you already have a process dump on the hand.